pulumi/github-issue-automation/README.md

 ## internal-release-handler

-The `internal-release-handler` Lambda is invoked by a GitHub Actions workflow in the upstream provider's repo (e.g. `pulumi-aws`).
-A configuration file (`internal-release-handler-config.yaml`) associates the upstream provider with its downstream consumers.
+The `internal-release-handler` Lambda is invoked by a GitHub Actions workflow in the upstream provider's repo.
+See `doc/release-handler.yml` for an example of the triggering GHA workflow.
+A map in `getDownstreamRepos` in `lambda/internal-release-handler/main.go` handles the association between the incoming release event and downstream consumers.

 ## Deploy the code for local development: